MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/performance.md

 # Performance

-## window.performance
+## Browser performance timings

-Browsers have a builtin object which contains performance-related durations which you can use to calculate performance metrics.
+Browsers have a built-in JS object which contains performance-related timings, which you can use to calculate performance metrics.

 See [Window.performance](https://developer.mozilla.org/en-US/docs/Web/API/Window/performance) in Mozilla dev docs.